Should the diagnosis of ADHD be considered on a spectrum?

 “If you fall on this side of the line, we label and medicate you,” says Christakis.
 “But on the other side of the line, we do nothing.”

 As you can see, the current way to diagnose ADHD depends on a few questions that doctors and parents answer and if the child shows 6 out of 9 behaviors, he/she is officially diagnosed with ADHD.
 The editorial by Dimitri Christakis however suggests that diagnosing ADHD should be done more on a spectrum.
-He states that for kids that might be suffering from ADHD but do not get the right diagnosis based on the questionnaire, it takes away his/her legal rights to support.
+He states that for kids who might be suffering from ADHD but do not get the right diagnosis based on the questionnaire, it takes away his/her legal rights to support.
 Christakis suggests that the attention capacity of a child varies between individuals and between situations.

 Attentional capacity, Christakis says, is chief among a cluster of non-academic skills that education researchers have recently become very excited about: executive functioning, self-regulation, grit.
 Basically, these involve the ability to delay gratification, manage your time and attention and stay on a path toward a goal.